Caeden117/Caeden117/README.md

 ![Pelones](https://i.imgur.com/NULMpjP.png)

-### Self-taught C# Developer
+### Aspiring C# Developer
-*"I'm a full stack developer; if you give me one more task, my stack will overflow."*

-### Quick Bio
 Hi!
 I'm a C# developer.
-Most of my experience comes from the Unity engine, as well as working with .NET 5.
+Most of my experience comes from the Unity engine, as well as working with the latest versions of .NET.

+I've been learning to program for several years, and I'm now in college working towards a degree in Computer Science or Software Engineering.
+Pretty exciting stuff!

 #### Active Projects
 - [ChroMapper](https://github.com/Caeden117/ChroMapper)